CostaBru/knapsack/README.md

 # Three kind of problem

 We are going to investigate three kinds of knapsack problems.
-First one is knapsack where the item value and the item weight are the same.
+First one is knapsack where the item value and the item weight are the same which is known as subset sum problem.
 Let's call it 1D knapsack problem.
 The knapsack problem where value and weight are different is 2D problem.
 1D and 2D knapsack problems are known as ``weakly NP hard`` problems in case of integer numbers.[2]
 ``N`` dimensional knapsack has ``N`` constrains, ``M`` items and ``M`` values, where ``Mth`` item is the vector of item dimensions of size ``N``.
 The multi-dimensional knapsacks are computationally harder than knapsack; even for ``D=2``, the problem does not have EPTAS unless ``P=NP``.
 [1]

 ## 1D knapsack